PatternAgents/Agent-MIDI-OUT-FeatherWing/README.md

 to Musical Instruments and Synthesizers using the Musical Instrument Digital Interface (MIDI).

 The PatternAgents "Featherwing & Grovey Series" boards were designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design.
-"Featherwing & Grovey Series" boards are similar in size to most break-out-boards (BOBs), but feature a standardized stacking pinout.
+"Featherwing & Grovey Series" boards are similar in size to most break-out-boards (BOBs), but feature a standardized stacking pinout, to facilitate rapid prototyping.

 ---------------------------------------